-The TB can use 8.5V to 12V DC power supply with default linear regulator, or up to 30V DC with switching regulator without generating excessive heat, or uses as low as 5.1V-9V battery with low drop regulator (TPS765) installed.
+The RCTM uses 8.5V to 12V DC power supply with default linear regulator or up to 30V DC with switching regulator without generating excessive heat.
+It can be powered with 5.1V-9V DC while low drop regulators (TPS765) are installed.
 A 16x2 line character LCD can be installed.
-The TB is designed to fit in an aluminum extrusion enclosure.